 Traveling by Car

-This is the most common and controlled option for moving with pets.
+This is the most common and controlled option.

-- Acclimate to Carrier: Leave the carrier out weeks in advance with treats.
+- Acclimate to Carrier: Leave the carrier out weeks in advance with treats, bedding, and toys.

-- Practice Drives: Take short, positive trips to build positive associations.
+- Practice Drives: Take short, positive trips to build carrier confidence.

 - Secure Properly: Use a seatbelt to strap the carrier in place.